PierreLorenzi/HyperCardPreview/StackFormat.md

 So the position of the slot is just extracted from the ID.

+As for the slot, it is also divided, it has two parts:
+- bits 0-7: the random value of the corresponding ID, so it can be checked,
+- bits 8-31: when multiplied by 0x20, the offset of the block in the file.

-The lowest byte of the slot must be equal to the lowest byte of the ID.
+So the lowest byte of the slot we've found must be equal to the lowest byte of the ID.

-Then the position of the block is computed by multiplying the three upper bytes of the slot by 0x20.
+Then the position of the block is just extracted from the slot.

 ### Check the checksum of the list